BAMBOO BIOCHAR

 And Climate Change Mitigation

-ECO Parks Development Corp | Bamboo Biochar
+ECO Bounty Park Development Project | Bamboo Biochar

 Dendrocalamus Sinicus (also known as the “Giant Dragon Bamboo”) have been known to grow 46 meters in height and 37cm in diameter.
 One hectare sequesters up to 62 tons of CO2 per year.